marcomarchesi/Survey-Demo/README.md

 # Survey-Demo

-Gaze pointer
+Gaze pointer can select in two ways (check GazeInputModule in EventSystem object):
-- on click <space bar>
+- on click `space`
 - after 2 seconds